PsyCommando/ppmdu/README.md

 So you'll see very little dynamic memory allocation in here, and mainly RAII managed pointers / templates when possible.

 With that said, there is a lot of room for improvement, and I'll eventually try to fix most of those issues.(I wouldn't mind some help from time to time)
 And keep in mind that, math isn't natural to me, so I often overlook easy ways to calculate things.(I wouldn't mind help with that either..)
-And also, I'm constantly looking to improve my coding, considering I've been thaught C++03 first, and I'm on my own learning C++11..
+And also, I'm constantly looking to improve my coding, considering I've been taught C++03 first, and I'm on my own learning C++11..

 Oh, and the revision number system I'm using is complete BS.
 I was going to go with the one suggested by github, but I couldn't find a way to figure if a release was a breaking change considering the codebase is pretty "immature" and disorganized as I haven't yet completely figured out the game's inner working, and things changes as I discover new details..